Have an awesome elephant experience in stunning rural Thailand

 Minimum age to participate in this programme is 18.

 Without a visa, British nationals arriving by land or air can remain in Thailand for a maximum of 30 days.
-If you wish to stay for longer, you will need to apply for a visa before you depart the UK.
-If you are not planning on working this will be in the form of a 60 day tourist visa.
-We can help you apply for this should you require one.
+If you wish to stay for longer, you will need to apply for a 60 day tourist visa in advance of travel.
+It’s your responsibility to obtain the necessary visas for your time away.
+Visa rules are subject to change without prior notice, so please do check visa requirements at the time of your trip.

 This trip is designed with your safety and wellbeing in mind.
 As a result of Covid-19, many of our suppliers and partners around the world are introducing new policies and procedures surrounding health and safety in response to the Coronavirus outbreak.
 As the state of travel is evolving these new safety measures will adapt over time, and will be different for each trip.
 Here are some of the changes you may see on your trip: